-Keeping your properties well maintained is crucial to the success of any rental operation, and it is the most important thing a landlord should do to ensure long-lasting, profitable rentals.
+Keeping your properties well maintained is crucial to the success of any rental operation, and it is one of the most important things a landlord should do to ensure long-lasting, profitable rentals.

-Aside from meeting your legal obligation of making sure that your properties are habitable, staying on top of your properties’ maintenance needs will go a long way towards sustaining happy tenants, minimal vacancy, optimal rent revenue, and reduced potential for serious and expensive issues.
+Aside from meeting your legal obligation of making sure that your properties are habitable, staying on top of your properties’ maintenance needs will go a long way towards sustaining happy tenants and minimizing expensive issues.

 In this article, we will cover the steps that every landlord should take to properly maintain their properties.

 It is every landlord’s responsibility to ensure the condition of their properties is good enough to be considered habitable.

 Some counties, cities, and states have clear criteria that have to be met, but in general, this means that your properties should be safe to live in, free of any structural and sanitary risk to your tenants.

 Although landlords are not financially responsible for repairing tenant-caused damage that results in a property becoming uninhabitable, it’s a good idea to avoid such scenarios and remedy them as they come, as they could have an impact on your properties’ health moving forward.